 Occasionally, illness or injury will prevent your child from attending school.
 In the event of absence, please ensure that you let the school know on the first day of absence before 9:30am either by contacting us via our Contact Us page, emailing our Attendance Officer, Becky Small, at email@example.com or submitting an absence form via our Report a Child's Absence page on our website.

 If your child is absent and we have not received an explanation, we will attempt to contact you on the morning of your child's absence.
-Phone calls, letters and home visits will be made to establish a reason for a child's absence.
+Phone calls, emails, letters and home visits will be made to establish a reason for a child's absence.

 Communication from parents/carers regarding a child's absence is essential to ensure records are accurate and children's whereabouts are known.

 Failing to report your child's absence from school will result in your child's absence being marked as unauthorised.
 Unauthorised absences can result in further statutory action being taken against you.
 For further information, please see our What the Law Says page of our website.

 The Difference Between Authorised and Unauthorised Absences

 There are two types of absence that are recorded on your child's attendance record:

 Authorised absence is where the school has given approval in advance or has accepted an explanation offered for a child's absence.
 By authorising a child's absence, the school approves it and agrees that is a good reason.
 Only the Headteacher can authorise a child's absence from school.
 You should contact school as early as possible to explain why your child needs to be absent and to obtain permission.
 Acceptable reasons may include:

 Unauthorised absence is where the school is saying that either a reason has not been provided, or the reason provided is not acceptable.
 Absences that school do not consider reasonable include: